Dominic Jacotin Gamble

-Major-General Dominic Jacotin Gamble CB (15 August 1823 – 21 November 1887) was a British Army officer from 1844 until his death in 1887.
+Dominic Jacotin Gamble CB (15 August 1823 – 21 November 1887) was a British Army officer from 1844 until his death in 1887.
 He played a significant role in the New Zealand wars under Lieutenant General Duncan Cameron and the 4th Foot Regiment.

-Family Background
+Family background

-Dominic Jacotin Gamble was born in Ireland on 15 August 1823.
+Gamble was born in Ireland on 15 August 1823.
 Nothing is known of his family or early years.

 He was the father of Brigadier-General Richard Narrien Gamble C.B.
 (1860–) and Sir Reginald Arthur Gamble, Kt (1862–).

 Early career

-Gamble was first commissioned (brevet) as an ensign in the 4th Foot Regiment in 1844 and then as a Lieutenant was posted at ‘Maker Barracks’ Vaulters Home Maker, St Germans in Cornwall where he passed his exam in native languages (on 26 January 1847) and worked to become captain and to serve in Turkey between 1854 and 1855, and was with the 4th Regiment in the Crimean Campaign in 1855, after which he was decorated (receiving a medal with clasp, and the Turkish medal in 1856) and promoted to the rank of major.
+Gamble was first commissioned (brevet) as an ensign in the 4th Foot Regiment in 1844 and then as a lieutenant was posted at ‘Maker Barracks’ Vaulters Home Maker, St Germans in Cornwall where he passed his exam in native languages (on 26 January 1847) and worked to become captain and to serve in Turkey between 1854 and 1855, and was with the 4th Regiment in the Crimean Campaign in 1855, after which he was decorated (receiving a medal with clasp, and the Turkish medal in 1856) and promoted to the rank of major.